In partnership with the Department of Criminology at the University of Leicester

 About the conference

-As ever, our aim is to bring together practitioners and academics to promote dialogue and cooperation that will improve strategies for protecting stalking victims and managing perpetrators.
-The conference will be of interest to criminal justice, health service and third sector professionals as well as academic criminologists and psychologists.
-This year, we are especially keen to encourage the attendance of safeguarding professionals from a wide range of services.
+As ever, our aim was to bring together practitioners and academics to promote dialogue and cooperation that will improve strategies for protecting stalking victims and managing perpetrators.
+This year, we were especially keen to encourage the attendance of safeguarding professionals from a wide range of services.

-As in 2022, the conference will be a hybrid, both in person at College Court conference centre, University of Leicester, and on-line.
+As in 2022, the conference was a hybrid, both in person at College Court conference centre, University of Leicester, and on-line.

 Keynote speakers and workshops

 Our keynote speakers and workshop themes included:

 Maria Mellins: “Young People, Stalking Awareness and Domestic Abuse”